sta210-fa20/website/content/syllabus/index.md

 The quizzes are an opportunity to assess the knowledge and skills you’ve learned.
 They will include both the conceptual and mathematical aspects of regression.
 More details will be provided before each quiz.

-Less weight will be given to your lowest quiz grade in the calculation of your overall quiz average.
+Your lowest quiz grade will be down-weighted in the calculation of your final quiz average.

 ### Final Project